Finschia/fnsa-contracts/README.md

 ```
 This will compile all contracts in the ./contracts/{Contract} like ./contracts/auction directory and output the stripped and optimized wasm code under the artifacts directory as output, along with a checksums.txt file.

+### Notice

 cosmwasm/rust-optimizer currently has versions of both optimizers for two processor architectures: Intel/Amd 64-bits, and Arm 64-bits (these run natively on Mac M1 machines).

 However, the native Arm version produces different wasm artifacts than the Intel version.
-Given that that impacts reproducibility, non-Intel images and build artifacts contain a "-arm64" suffix, to differentiate and flag them.
+Given that that impacts reproducibility, non-Intel images and build artifacts contain a "-arm64" suffix(rust-optimizer-arm64), to differentiate and flag them.

 Arm images are released to ease development and testing on Mac M1 machines.
 For release / production use, only contracts built with the Intel optimizers must be used.